vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 enable a TLS client to perform DANE Authentication [@!RFC6698;@!RFC7671] of a TLS server without the need to perform out-of-band DNS lookups.
-Retrieval of the required DNS records may be unavailable to the client [@HAMPERING], or may incur undesirable additional latency.
+Retrieval of the required DNS records may be unavailable to the client [@NLNETLABS], or may incur undesirable additional latency.

 The extension described here allows a TLS client to request that the TLS server return the DNSSEC authentication chain corresponding to